dianagudu/ca-eval/README.md

 * createdb.sh: processes cloud traces to create datasources, then creates several models for input generation
 * gendataset.sh: generates arbitrary datasets from given parameter spaces
-* dataset-ca-compare-params-{3,4}dims.sh: parameter spaces used to generate a dataset for algorithm comparison
+* params-ca-compare-{3,4}dims.sh: parameter spaces used to generate a dataset for algorithm comparison
+* params-malaise.sh: parameter space used to generate a dataset for ML-based algorithm selection
 * runportfolio.sh: runs the algorithm portfolio in a given mode and on a given task queue (list of instances)
 * splittasks.sh: creates a number of tasks queues for a given dataset and submits a job per worker/task queue